Alfred Fowler

-Alfred Fowler, CBE FRS (22 March 1868, in Yorkshire - 24 June 1940) was an English astronomer and spectroscopist.
+Alfred Fowler (22 March 1868 - 24 June 1940) was an English astronomer and spectroscopist.

 Early life and career

 He was born in Wilsden on the outskirts of Bradford, Yorkshire and educated at London's Normal School of Science, which was later absorbed into Imperial College, London.

 Fowler was appointed Instructor (later Assistant Professor) of Astrophysics at Imperial College and worked there until his death.
 He was an expert in spectroscopy, being one of the first to determine that the temperature of sunspots was cooler than that of surrounding regions.